MAFA: Managing False Negatives for Vision-Language Pre-training: Data and Implementation Details

 \section{Data and Implementation Details}

-In this section, we provide information about the software and dataset used in our study.
+In this section, we provide information about the software and the dataset used in our study.
 We conducted experiments with four NVIDIA A100 GPUS with Python 3.8 and Pytorch with CUDA 11.1.

-For constructing the 4M-Clean dataset, we downloaded the dataset corpus from the official github of BLIP.
-This dataset corpus is generated and filtered by a model that uses VIT-B as architecture and is pre-trained with a 14M dataset.
-As we described in the manuscript (Section \ref{sec:experiments}), for a fair comparison, we mainly use synthetically generated and filtered set $(I_w,T_s)$.
-Since the number of synthetically generated and filtered set $(I_w,T_s)$ is a little smaller than the 4M-Noisy dataset, we additionally used the small number of $(I_w,T_w)$ where $I_w$ is not included in $(I_w,T_s)$ to fairly match the dataset size.
-The total number of image-text pairs in the 4M-Noisy set and the 4M-Clean set is $4999065$ and $4933639$, respectively.
+To construct the 4M-Clean dataset, we download the dataset corpus (CC3M+CC12M+SBU) from the official github of BLIP.
+The dataset corpus is generated and filtered by a model equipped with VIT-B/16 as its image transformer.
+From this corpus, we selectively utilize image-text pairs from the (CC3M+SBU) to align with the 4M-Noisy dataset.
+Note that the dataset refinement process (generating clean captions, and filtering noisy image-text pairs) is exclusively done with the web-crawled dataset (CC3M+SBU), and (COCO+VG) dataset is incorporated in the 4M-Clean dataset without any modification.

+As described in the manuscript (Section \ref{sec:experiments}), we mainly use a synthetically generated and filtered set $(I_w,T_s)$ from this dataset corpus.
+To ensure that the size of the 4M-Clean dataset is nearly identical to the 4M-Noisy dataset, we additionally use the small number of $(I_w,T_w)$ among the (CC3M+SBU) dataset due to the synthetically generated and filtered set $(I_w,T_s)$ being slightly smaller than the 4M-Noisy dataset.
+The total number of image-text pairs in the 4M-Noisy set and the 4M-Clean set is $4,999,065$ and $4,933,639$, respectively.